kyookuhmbuh/kyookuhmbuh.github.io/_posts/2024-06-26-yet-another-ugly-way-to-implement-cpos.md

 ```

 Class template specialization is a fairly flexible way of customization that allows us to do a lot.
-Also allows us to create customizations not only for functional objects but also for complex interfaces like [std::formatter](https://en.cppreference.com/w/cpp/utility/format/formatter).
+Also allows us to create customizations not only for functional objects but also for complex interfaces like *[std::formatter](https://en.cppreference.com/w/cpp/utility/format/formatter)*.
 But...
 But what annoys me personally about this is the difficult implementation of specializations.
 Specialization must be in the library namespace, which in turn forces us to dance around that namespace: tearing apart client code.

 ### Silly tags again

-What if we improve the approach a little by applying the idea of ​​using tags from the ***tag_invoke*** approach?
+What if we improve the approach a little by applying the idea of ​​using tags from the `tag_invoke` approach?
 Let's upgrade the source code of the auxiliary library using tags:

 ```cpp